 In the majority of cases, regulatory and compliance standards require formal contracts between a company and a vendor to improve risk management and protect both parties in the event of a dispute or lawsuit.

-Vendor contracts outline the goods/services to be delivered, the specific steps that will be taken to complete the legal obligations in the contract, and any regulatory requirements that must be followed.
+Vendor contracts outline the goods/services and other deliverables, the specific steps that will be taken to complete the legal obligations in the contract, and any regulatory requirements that must be followed.

 What is a Service Level Agreement?

-By contrast, service level agreements include both the actions required as well as the overall standards of service and management that must be maintained over the course of the agreement.
+By contrast, service level agreements include both the actions required as well as the overall standards of service and service level management that must be maintained over the course of the agreement.

 SLAs also clearly state penalties and actions to be taken if these standards are not maintained.

 For example, an SLA may require a business VoIP provider like Vonage to guarantee a 99.9% service uptime.
-If the provider’s uptime drops to 97%, then the customer’s payment will be reduced by 5%.
+If it drops to 97%, then the customer’s payment will be reduced by 5%.

 In addition to outlining the expected level of service the company will receive from the vendor, SLAs also determine the ways in which services will be measured and evaluated to ensure that they meet those service standards.